migariane/SUGML/README.md

 The latter estimator has the advantage of being **doubly robust**.
 Moreover, TMLE allows inclusion of **machine learning** algorithms to minimise the risk of model misspecification, a problem that persists for competing estimators.
 Evidence shows that TMLE typically provides the **least unbiased** estimates of the ATE compared with other double robust estimators.

-The following link provides access to:
+The following links provide access to:

 1. a comprehensive Statistics in Medicine (SIM) TMLE tutorial: https://onlinelibrary.wiley.com/doi/full/10.1002/sim.76282.
 2. the complete code and supplementary files from the SIM article: https://github.com/migariane/SIM-TMLE-tutorial.